sterrasec/dummy/README.md

 Create a dummy file for testing.

 positional arguments:
-  file_path             Path to the generated file(.jpeg, .png, .pdf)
+  file_path             Path to the generated file(.csv .jpeg, .png, .pdf)

 options:
-  -h, --help            show this help message and exit -t TEXT, --text TEXT  Text to be written in the file -b BYTES, --bytes BYTES
+  -h, --help            show this help message and exit -t TEXT, --text TEXT  Text to be written in the file(Disabled in csv) -b BYTES, --bytes BYTES
-                        Bytes of file(.png only)
+                        Bytes of file(.png, .csv)
 ```

 ## License